ConnorOBS/Clip-Studio-Guide/clip studio guide.md

 Resolution would be 72 dpi or ppi and 600 dpi or ppi.
 To convert between pixels and inches for how we want to think about resolution, must first decide which standard to use for dots per inch or pixels per inch, which are interchangable terms.

-72 dpi is a low resolution, appropriate for small web images 300 dpi is the standard resolution for printing
+72 dpi is a low resolution, appropriate for small web images.
+300 dpi is the standard resolution for printing.

 The size of the image, in terms of height and width, is independent of the dpi.
 So when I am trying to make a decision about how big an image should be, it is helpful to think in terms of inches in real life.
 For example, if I wanted a little profile picture, maybe 3in by 4in portrait would be appropriate.